Large-Scale Web Scraping: Everything You Need to Know

 Let's get into it!

-What is Large-Scale Web Scraping?
+What Is Large-Scale Web Scraping?

-- The second one includes crawling and extracting content from thousands of different small websites at once.
+• Crawling and extracting content from thousands of different small websites at once.

 Examples of Large-Scale Scraping

-By making the GET requests on the server to parse the HTML content directly, you can reduce each request to a few hundred milliseconds.
+By making the GET requests on the server to parse the HTML content directly, you can reduce each to a few hundred milliseconds.
 Also, you can run the scraping process in parallel, extracting data from several web pages per second.

 Challenges in Large-Scale Scraping